-Production Guide >> Permitting Information
+Production Guide >> Permit Information

 FILMING IN LOCAL TOWNS/CITIES: Permitting on public land at the local level is done directly through the municipality in which you are looking to film.
-Every city/town handles filming requests differently and we encourage you to contact us to find out which local department or administrator would be the best contact for permit inquries.
+Every city/town handles filming requests differently and we encourage you to contact us to find out which local department or administrator would be the best contact for permit inquiries.

 FILMING IN WHITE MOUNTAIN NATIONAL FOREST: Filmmakers looking to shoot their projects on Mount Washington are encouraged to contact the New Hampshire Film & Television Office for further information.
 Here are some guidelines to consider:

 The Auto Road is open to private vehicles from early May to late October (please call ahead to confirm.)
 Access to the mountain is also available via an all-wheel drive, 4-track, 9-passenger SnowCoach (weather permitting).
-The Mount Washington Auto Road is privately owned and operated, and filmmakers looking to shoot on the Auto Road or access the Auto Road during the winter months will need to work with the operators directly.
+The Mount Washington Auto Road is privately owned and operated, and use of the Auto Road during the winter months will need be coordinated with the operators directly.
 Contact the Mount Washington Auto Road at 603-466-3988.
-NOTE: This applies to the Auto Road only--any filming on land beyond the Auto Road will still need to be coordinated through the New Hampshire Film & Television Office or the White Mountain National Forest.
+NOTE: This applies to the Auto Road only--any filming on land beyond the Auto Road will still need to be permitted through the Division of Parks and Recreation or the White Mountain National Forest.

 If you have any questions or need additional information, please contact our office at 603-271-2220 or [email protected].